Danny Simpson: Bristol City

 On 26 March 2021, Simpson joined Bristol City on a deal until the end of the season.
 The move reunited him with former Leicester manager Nigel Pearson.

 On 23 June 2021, it was announced Simpson had signed a new 1-year contract extension with the club.
 This was brought to an end early on 7 March 2022, when Simpson's contract was cancelled by mutual consent.

 As a free agent

-Simpson began making appearances as a TV pundit in the 2022–23 season.
+Simpson began making appearances as a TV pundit in 2022.
 Despite this, he confirmed in a December 2022 interview, whilst launching a campaign to better support players' mental health at the end of their careers, that he was not yet retired, and was still training in the hope of finding a new club.
+As of May 2023, he was training with Macclesfield.

+By October 2023, he had returned to Manchester United to study for his coaching badges whilst weighing up the next step in his career, alongside fellow ex-United player Phil Jones.

+Macclesfield

+In December 2023, Simpson was signed by Northern Premier League Premier Division club Macclesfield, making his debut on 5 December in the Cheshire Senior Cup against Tranmere Rovers.

+On 26 July 2024, Simpson announced his retirement from professional football.

+Boxing career

+Simpson vs Aarons

+On 7 August 2024, it was announced that Simpson would partake in an exhibition boxing match headlining MF & DAZN: X Series 17 at the 3Arena in Dublin, Ireland against English YouTuber and streamer Danny Aarons.
+During the leadup to the bout, Simpson and Aarons agreed that the winner will receive either Simpson's 2015–16 Premier League title winner's medal or Aarons' YouTube Creator Award.

+The bout ended in a split draw, with one judge scoring it 39–37 to Simpson, 39–37 to Aarons and 38–38.
+Both men indicated they were interested in a rematch following the announcement of the result.

-Personal life
+Personal life and domestic assault conviction

 Simpson has two daughters, Skye who was born six weeks prematurely in mid-2011 and Vienna born in 2020.

 On 20 May 2015, Simpson was found guilty of assaulting his then-girlfriend and mother of his child, Stephanie Ward, on 28 December 2014.
 He was sentenced to 300 hours of community service.
 On 12 May 2016, his sentence was reviewed in light of press intrusion into his community service, and replaced with a 22:00 to 06:00 curfew for 21 days.